-The Baldwin Hills Community Standards District (CSD) was adopted by the Los Angeles County Regional Planning Commission on October 28, 2008 and became effective on November 28, 2008.
+The Baldwin Hills Community Standards District (CSD) was adopted by the Los Angeles County Regional Planning Commission on October 28, 2008 and became effective on November 27, 2008.
 The CSD governs aspects of the Inglewood Oil Field located in the Baldwin Hills Zoned District.
 The goal of the CSD is to ensure that oil field operations are conducted in a safe manner and are compatible with the surrounding uses.

 The field is operated by Sentinel Peak Resources LLC.
-In various areas of this document we quote the CSD language and even though the ordinance references "PXP", the operator as of 2008, as successor in interest and current operator of the oil field, Sentinel Peak Resources is now responsible for implementation and adherence to the terms of the CSD.
+In various areas of this document, the CSD language is cited.
+Even though the ordinance references "PXP", who was the operator of record when the ordinance was adopted, SPR is now responsible for implementation of and adherence to the terms of the CSD.

-The CSD requires that, before the end of each calendar year, the operator shall develop and deliver to the Director of Regional Planning, County of Los Angeles, a Drilling, Re-drilling, Well Abandonment, and Well Pad Restoration Plan (hereinafter referred to as the Plan or the Annual Plan or the 2021 Plan or the 2021 Drilling Plan) describing all drilling, re-drilling, well abandonment, and well pad restoration activities that may be conducted during the upcoming calendar year.
+The CSD requires that, before the end of each calendar year, the operator shall develop and deliver to the Director of Regional Planning, County of Los Angeles, a Drilling, Re-drilling, Well Abandonment, and Well Pad Restoration Plan (hereinafter referred to as the Plan or the Annual Plan or the 2022 Plan or the 2022 Drilling Plan) describing all drilling, re-drilling, well abandonment, and well pad restoration activities that may be conducted during the upcoming calendar year.
 See Appendix A for specific provisions governing these activities.

-2 2021 Plan
+2 2022 Plan